-The issue of biosimilar drugs and therapeutic substitution is at or near the top of the budget agenda in state capitols across the United States.
-As every state in the union attempts to tighten its budget, requiring patients to use biosimilar drugs is an enticing, but incorrect and dangerous policy option.
+The issue of biosimilar drugs and therapeutic substitution will be at or near the top of the budget agenda in state capitols across the United States.
+Biosimilars are a medical option, but as every state in the union attempts to tighten its budget, requiring patients to use biosimilar drugs is an enticing, but incorrect and dangerous policy option.
 Placing short-term budgetary considerations before long-term patient well-being is pennywise and pound foolish, and is deleterious to both the public purse and public health.